Agustín Alayes: Career

 Alayes started his career at Estudiantes in 1997 but in 2000 he left his home town club to play for Quilmes Atlético Club in 2000.
 Five years later he returned to Estudiantes.

 His first significant achievement was helping Estudiantes become Apertura 2006 champions.
 He played in the 2–1 victory over Boca Juniors on 13 December 2006, in the deciding match for the title of Apertura 2006 champions.

 Alayes scored five goals, noted for their importance in securing important wins, and for being mostly full-thrust headers.
 Sports diary Olé compared him to Estudiantes legend José Luis Brown.
-Undoubtedly, his greatest achievement was to be part of the team that won the 2009 Copa Libertadores.
-Unfortunately, he was seriously injured during the tournament and could not play the semifinal and the final games.
+He was part of the team that won the 2009 Copa Libertadores, but was seriously injured during the tournament and could not play the semifinal and final games.

 Later, Estudiantes let him go as a free agent.
 He played for Newell's Old Boys in 2010, Colo-Colo in the first semester of 2011, River Plate in the second semester of 2011, after River was relegated to second division, and in Banfield in the first semester of 2012.
 After being relegated to second division with Banfield, Alayes returned to Estudiantes for the 2012–2013 season.